MicrosoftDocs/cloud-adoption-framework/docs/adopt/index.md

 ## Next steps

 Follow the guidance that best meets your goals.
 If you're still considering cloud adoption, it's help to get a sense of what the cloud adoption journey looks like.
-The next article outlines the typical cloud adoption journey, showing what workloads you should migrate and what order you should migrate them.
+The next article outlines the typical cloud adoption journey, showing what workloads you should migrate and the order you should migrate them.

 > [!div class="nextstepaction"]
 > [Cloud adoption journey](cloud-adoption.md)